Particl-Community/academy/in-depth/indepth_staking.rst

 Network effect
 ^^^^^^^^^^^^^^

-**The more people use Particl, the bigger the staking rewards get**.
+The more people use Particl, the bigger the staking rewards get.
 That's because the increase in activity on the platform directly leads to more fees being paid by people.
 And since all the fees paid to the Particl network are redistributed back to stakers, it creates a self-fulfilling environment that rewards you for getting more people to use Particl more often.

 The other interesting dynamic of Particl's staking economy is that you receive more staking rewards when less coins are available for staking.
-That's because the same staking interest has to be distributed among a smaller pool of coins. **More rewards per coin**!
+That's because the same staking interest has to be distributed among a smaller pool of coins.
+More rewards per coin.

 As a contributing factor, you can only earn staking interest on the coins you hold in a public balance.
 Coins held in blind and anon balances cannot earn staking rewards, although they do fulfil other needs within the Particl ecosystem.
 And as the marketplace requires the use of anon balances, less coins are available for staking when more people use it.